 Lake Orion Divorce Lawyer

 Every married couple faces challenges.
 Some challenges are more severe than others, and some couples are more capable of moving past the challenges they face together.
 For every couple, there are circumstances that are just too severe to overcome.
 For one couple, this circumstance might be infidelity.
 For another, it might be substance addiction.
-Sometimes the challenges couples face are not this specific or severe, but simply the reality of growing apart and having different goals for their lives.
+Sometimes the challenges couples face are not this specific or severe, but simply the reality of growing apart and having different goals in their lives.

-In any case in which a couple’s marriage is no longer a healthy, functional one, divorce is an option.
+In any case, in which a couple’s marriage is no longer a healthy, functional one, a divorce is an option.
 In many cases, it is the best option because it gives both partners the opportunity to take their share of their marital assets and move forward in their individual lives, ideally toward opportunities and even new relationships that suit them better.

 Michigan Divorce Requirements

 In Michigan, there are no grounds for divorce other than irreconcilable differences.
 In other words, every Michigan divorce is a no-fault divorce.